hyperledger/bevel/docs/source/operations/upgrade_fabricnetwork_1.4.x_2.2.2.md

 ![](./../_static/upgrade_channel.png)

-As discussed earlier, the operator has access to all the kubernetes clusters, these steps may require the operator to sign and update the configuration transactions to upgrade the capabilities.
+As discussed earlier, the operator should have access to all the kubernetes clusters, these steps may require the operator to sign and update the configuration transactions to upgrade the capabilities.

+The following scripts needs to be executed for all the steps mentioned in diagram shown above.
+All the following steps shall store a copy of file in bevel/build folder, so that operator can get it signed from across companies(where applicable)

+1. Upgrade the System channel's orderer and channel level capabilities ansible-playbook platforms/shared/configuration/upgrade-syschannel-capability.yaml --extra-vars "@path-to-network.yaml"

+2. Upgrade all application channel's orderer, channel and application level capabilities ansible-playbook platforms/shared/configuration/upgrade-appchannel-capability.yaml --extra-vars "@path-to-network.yaml"

+3. Add Orderer endpoints in orderer and all application channels replacing the global Orderer Addresses section of channel configuration ansible-playbook platforms/shared/configuration/upgrade-add-orderer-endpoints.yaml --extra-vars "@path-to-network.yaml"

+4. Upgrade the system channel for enabling endorsement policy in consortium organizations ansible-playbook platforms/shared/configuration/upgrade-orderer-consortium-org-lifecycle.yaml --extra-vars "@path-to-network.yaml"

+5. Upgrade all the existing application channel orgs for enabling endorsement policy ansible-playbook platforms/shared/configuration/upgrade-application-org-endorsement.yaml --extra-vars "@path-to-network.yaml"

+6. Upgrade all the existing application channels application policy for endorsement and lifecyle ansible-playbook platforms/shared/configuration/upgrade-application-endorsement-lifecycle.yaml --extra-vars "@path-to-network.yaml"

+7. Optional: Upgrade all the existing application channels ACL policy ansible-playbook platforms/shared/configuration/upgrade-application-ACL.yaml --extra-vars "@path-to-network.yaml"

-TODO: The steps will be mentioned for both the cases above will be detailed
+TODO: The above steps are to be further detailed on steps to execute when DLT network in multiple companies.

 ## 4. Compare core.yaml & orderer.yaml
 When core.yaml and orderer.yaml was modified in source system, a diff is done with new core.yaml and orderer.yaml in the target system.
 Based on this analysis the target system files can be modified

 ## 5. Upgrade existing Chaincode lifecycle
 Any existing chaincode should be verified as it should continue running as usual.
-It will be good practice to update them new Hyperledger Fabric 2.2.2 lifecycle.
+It will be good practice to update them new Hyperledger Fabric 2.2.x lifecycle.

+For each chaincode to be upgraded update the network.yaml for the specific chaincode and execute the following script to install, approve and commit as per 2.2.x lifecyle ansible-playbook platforms/shared/configuration/chaincode-ops.yaml --extra-vars "@path-to-network.yaml"

 TODO: the steps for upgrade to be mentioned here.